 Simple interest is interest paid on the original amount invested.
 The amount of simple interest on any principal is calculated by multiplying together the principal and rate of interest by the amount of time you save in an account.

-For example, if you deposit $1,000 into an account paying a rate of 2 percent, 12 months later you would have accrued $20 interest so long as you didn’t make any withdrawals from the account.
+For example, if you deposit $1,000 into an account paying a rate of 2 per cent per annum, 12 months later you would have accrued $20 interest (assuming you didn’t make any withdrawals from the account).

 Compound interest, on the other hand, is described as ‘interest on interest’.

-Either way, if you are serious about saving, the interest you earn can really add up, particularly if you make regular deposits to the account.
+Whether you earn simple interest or compound interest, if you’re serious about saving, the interest you earn can really add up, particularly if you make regular deposits to the account.

 What you need to know